 But first, let’s explore who’s busy in healthcare corporate venturing right now.

-Here are some of the top corporate venture funds in health:
+Here are some of the best healthcare vc firms:

 1. Google Ventures (GV):